wnda/euc/README.md

-alertId      | string | `id` attribute for your cookie warning banner alertContent | string | `innerHTML` for your cookie warning banner alertHook    | string | CSS class to add to the root or body element to indicate the banner's presence
+alertId      | string | `id` attribute for your cookie warning banner alertContent | string | `innerHTML` for your cookie warning banner alertHook    | string | CSS class to add to the root or body element to indicate the banner's presence alertClose   | string | CSS selector for the element which, when clicked, will remove the banner and set the cookie

 ## Usage